 6. Get involved

-There will be a range of activities and events taking place during January 2021 that will help you settle in and feel part of the global Heriot-Watt community.
-Everyone from the Student Union, Sports Union, Chaplaincy, Student Wellbeing Services, and beyond will have opporunties for you to meet other students and to learn more about university life –whether that be on campus or online.
+There will be a range of activities and events taking place during Welcome Week and beyond to will help you settle in and feel part of the global Heriot-Watt community.
+The Student Union, Sports Union, Chaplaincy, Student Wellbeing Services and others will be running events where you can meet other students and find out more about university life.
 You can find a calendar of events on the Student Union website

 The sections below will give you more information on the different aspects of your university experience and the opportunities available to you whilst studying at Heriot-Watt.